Tuya-Community/tuya-iotos-embeded-demo-ble-segment-lcd-driver/README.md

 ## Introduction

 In this demo, we will show you how to implement a 3-digit 7-segment LCD driver and make a segment LCD IoT-enabled.
 Based on the [Tuya IoT Platform](https://iot.tuya.com/), we use Tuya's Bluetooth LE module, SDK, and the Tuya Smart app to connect the LCD to the cloud so that you can feed contents to the LCD using a mobile app.
-This demo provides segment LCD interfaces to help you quickly implement pin configuration, display content (numerals, strings, characters, and custom characters), screen on/off, blinking effects (blinking period, full-screen blinking, and portion blinking), and the blinking callback.
+This demo provides segment LCD interfaces to help you quickly implement pin configuration, display content (numerals, strings, characters, and custom characters), screen on/off, blinking effects (blinking times, full-screen blinking, and portion blinking), and the blinking callback.

 <br>